Ibanez Logo

 Ibanez LogoIbanez Logo PNG

-The interweaving of chords and creating a harmonious melodic composition are encrypted in the elements of the Ibanez logo.
+The interweaving of chords and the creation of a harmonious melodic composition are encoded in the elements of the Ibanez logo.
 The company produces instruments that are distinguished by a perfectly fitted design and harmonious sound.

 Ibanez: Brand overview